AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Liability coverage is required in most states, and encompasses both property damage and bodily injury coverage.
-How much should you purchase?
 Your limit matters because it’s how much your auto insurance provider will kick in before you have to pay out of pocket.
-Here is the information you need to know about choosing your liability limits.
+Here is the information you need to know about choosing your liability limits, as well as how much insurance you may need.

 Savings icon